Discover Caloundra history from the mountain to the sea

 The Glass House Mountains were mapped and named by Captain James Cook on 17 May 1770.
 The mountains reminded him of the glass kilns of his native Yorkshire.
 Estimated to be more than 20 million years old, these volcanic plugs are a beautiful backdrop for the beaches of Caloundra and include Mount Beerwah, Coonowrin, Ngungun and Tibrogargan.

 Matthew Flinders was one of the explorers to visit here in July 1799 followed by; John Oxley in 1823; Alan Cunningham in 1829; Andrew Petrie in 1842.
 In 1843 Dr Ludwig Leichhardt spent time with the Archer brothers of Durundur Station at Kilcoy.
 Lander, Westaway and other pastoralists had runs divided for early settlement in the 1860s as shown on maps drawn by William Pettigrew.

 “Bankfoot House” owned by William Grigor (1831-1907) of Glass House Mountains became a Cobb & Co stagecoach stop in 1868 for travellers to the Gympie goldfields.
-Friends of Bankfoot House maintain this heritage-listed home.
+Friends of Bankfoot House / Glasshouse History Group Inc. maintain this heritage-listed home.

 Cullawanda ‘Place of Beech Tree’

 Inhabited by the Gubbi-Gubbi language group about 30,000 years ago, the name Caloundra is believed to be derived from their word Cullawanda meaning ‘place of beech tree’.
 James Baker’s 1846 map of Moreton Bay shows Cullawanda Point at the northern end of Bribie Island.
 “Times of Change – A History of Caloundra City” by Gary McKay tells the story of Caloundra’s early European settlement.

 Thanks to Ruth for researching our Caloundra local history and sharing us this summary.